NoBlackBoxes/LastBlackBox/course/versions/braitenberg/02_magnets-and-semiconductors/README.md

 **TASK**: Measure the threshold voltage that opens your MOSFET gate.
 Compare it to the "expected" range listed in the
-- - The datasheet for your MOSFETs can be found here [IRF510](/boxes/transistors/_resources/datasheets/IRF510.pdf) and here [IRL510](/boxes/transistors/_resources/datasheets/IRL510.pdf)
+- - The datasheet for your MOSFET here [IRL510](/boxes/transistors/_resources/datasheets/IRL510.pdf)
 <details><summary><strong>Target</strong></summary>
-    The threshold for when current starts to flow through your MOSFET ("Gate-Source Threshold Voltage") should be between 2 to 4 Volts for the IRF510 and 1 to 3 vols for the IRL510.
-However, the amount of current it allows will rise rapidly up to (and beyond) 10 Volts for the IRF510 and 5 Volts for the IRL510.
-Check the datasheets (Figure 3).
+    The threshold for when current starts to flow through your MOSFET ("Gate-Source Threshold Voltage") should be between 1 to 3 vols for the IRL510.
+However, the amount of current it allows will rise rapidly up to (and beyond) 5 Volts for the IRL510.
+Check the datasheet (Figure 3).
 </details><hr>